workarea-commerce/workarea-shipping-message/README.md

 please include a member of the plugin team on your pull request or open a PR against this plugin.

-WebLinc Platform Documentation
+Workarea Platform Documentation
 --------------------------------------------------------------------------------

-See [http://developer.weblinc.com](http://developer.weblinc.com) for Workarea platform documentation.
+See [https://developer.workarea.com](https://developer.workarea.com) for Workarea platform documentation.

 Copyright & Licensing
 --------------------------------------------------------------------------------

-Copyright WebLinc 2015.
-All rights reserved.

-For licensing, contact sales@weblinc.com.
+Workarea Commerce Platform is released under the [Business Software License](https://github.com/workarea-commerce/workarea/blob/master/LICENSE)